How to Configure Page Cache Settings in ZiziCache?

 Advanced Cache Headers

-ZiziCache adds sophisticated cache control headers:
+ZiziCache adds cache control headers such as:

 „`